Worth the Calorie Savings? Consider the Dangers of Sugar Alcohols

 Danger of Sugar Alcohol May Outweigh Any Lower Calorie Benefits

 One reason sugar alcohol contains fewer calories is because these sweeteners are nearly indigestible.
 While our bodies are used to processing many fruits, vegetables, grains and other partially indigestible natural whole foods, our systems do not digest highly refined and concentrated sugar alcohols.

 Most sugar alcohols travel to the large intestine where they are metabolized by gut bacteria.
 These bacteria then release hydrogen gas.
 As a result, eating too many foods sweetened with sugar alcohols over a short period of time can cause gas, bloating and stomach pain.
 Undigested sugar alcohols can draw water into the gut through a process called passive diffusion, which causes diarrhea.

 Those with digestive issues, autoimmune diseases and irritable bowel syndrome in particular should avoid products with sugar alcohol.
 Ironically, people with diabetes, to whom these products often are marketed, already may suffer from digestive issues, which sugar alcohol can exacerbate.

 Those who have sensitivity to a group of foods called FODMAPs—which include lactose, legumes, glutens and some fruits and vegetables, as well as polyols—may want to avoid sugar alcohols completely to prevent further disruption of the gut lining.

 Little to no research exists concerning the effects of sugar alcohol on the developing fetus or nursing infants.
 Pregnant and breastfeeding women, therefore, also should avoid products using these sweeteners.

-Munk Pack Products Contain No Sugar Alcohols
+Munk Pack Products Are Not Sweetened With Sugar Alcohols

 For more about the potential dangers of sugar alcohol, check out this article from the Healthy Home Economist.